 Next, you’ll also want to switch to a personal profile for a little while.
 You can always switch back to your business profile after a couple of days when you’ve noticed that your engagement has increased again.

 Following and unfollowing people will likely result in a shadowban as well and is one of the more popular reasons why Instagram is penalizing accounts.
 Don’t use these shady tactics to gain followers.
+People are also using the follow-for-follow method on TikTok, for example, but with mixed results.

 But the most important step is yet to come.